lgaudencio/warsaw-uprising-1944/README.md

 ## Testing

+### Responsiveness

+During the styling phase for media queries, all pages were tested to ensure responsiveness on screen sizes from 280px and upwards.
+All pages were tested on Chrome, Safari and Edge browsers.

+Steps to test:

+1. Open a browser and go to [Website](https://lgaudencio.github.io/warsaw-uprising-1944/)
+2. Right click on page and select 'Inspect', this will open up developer tools.
+3. Decrease the screen size to 280px.
+4. Click and drag the responsive window to set the width for testing.

+Expected:

+Website is to be responsive on all screen sizes and no images are to be pixalated or distorted due to stretching.
+No horizonal scroll appears on mobile devices and nothing overlaps.

+Actual:

+Website behaved as expected, the exception to this was for very wide screens.
+The main image starts to repeat itself, therefore, it was centered to keep it tidy even with image reoccurance.
+Further details can be found later on in the Unfixed Bugs section.

+The website was tested for its responsiveness on the following devices and no issues were observed:

+* Samsung Galaxy Fold
+* iPhone 12 Pro
+* iPad Air
+* Surface Duo
+* Nexus 10

 ### Accessibility

 Accessibility was thought about throughout the development and testing of the website, therefore, only four colours are used throughout the entire website.
 By using [coolors.co](https://coolors.co/) the colours used are: